DefinetlyNotAI/Full_Flipper_Database/README.md

 ## Usage

+---
+### Flipper Root Folder

-FOR ANY FOLDER HERE, MAKE SURE IT FIRST EXISTS BEFORE ACTING UPON IT - ONLY MERGE FILES UNLESS TOLD OTHERWISE
+⚠️ FOR ANY FOLDER HERE, MAKE SURE IT FIRST EXISTS BEFORE ACTING UPON IT - ONLY MERGE FILES UNLESS TOLD OTHERWISE ⚠️

 - [apps_data](Flipper_Root_Folder/apps_data): Contain some extra files for your flipper apps - You may merge this folder - Make sure to have the actual apps first though to not waste space - Mostly many html files for some apps to increase functionality
 - [dolphin](Flipper_Root_Folder/dolphin): `⚠️ Only do this if you replace the entire file NO MERGING ⚠️` - Makes every animation available from level 1 till 3 as well as give SOME custom animations :)